 ‘Standard’ pharmacy-only co-codamol contains 500mg of paracetamol and 8mg of codeine per tablet (Co-codamol 8/500).

-Some branded products, for example, Solpadeine max contains 12.8mg of codeine and 500mg of paracetamol per tablet.
+For example, Solpadeine max contains 12.8mg of codeine and 500mg of paracetamol per tablet in some branded products.

 Paracetamol on its own does not produce many side effects.
 Codeine, on the other hand, is associated with a few common side effects, for example:

 - Drowsiness and sedation